 This extended-time course is the foundation upon which future math courses are built.
-A strong emphasis is placed on expressions, equations, inequalities, graphing, and exponents.
+A strong emphasis is placed on expressions, equations, inequalities, graphing, and statistics.
 Students explore relationships and represent data in tables, graphs, and as mathematical expressions.
+This course covers the same standards as Algebra, but includes more supports for individual student needs.
 Upon successful completion, students will earn 0.75 credit per semester (0.5 math credit; 0.25 elective credit).
 A graphing calculator is utilized in this course.